BDC Hamburger Icon

 Open row

 Strategic partnerships are nothing new.
-For decades, companies have been working together, with businesses like Starbucks and Google, Spotify and Uber, and McDonald’s and Coca-Cola teaming up for their mutual benefit.
-Some of these companies may not seem to have much in common, but the best strategic partnerships find creative ways to expand audiences and potentially enter new markets.
+For decades, companies have been working together, with businesses like Starbucks and Google; Spotify and Uber; and McDonald’s and Coca-Cola teaming up for their mutual benefit.
+Some of these companies may not seem to have much in common, but the best strategic partners find creative ways to expand audiences and potentially enter new markets.
 When you combine forces, you can build brand awareness and ensure profitable futures for both organizations.

 What are strategic partnerships?

 A strategic partnership is a collaboration between two or more entities that pool resources, technology and/or finances to achieve mutual success.
-Generally, non-competing businesses choose to work together to mitigate risks such as expanding marketing efforts in unfamiliar territory, which can be a costly endeavor with no guarantee of success.
-In this scenario, working with a strategic marketing partner is a great way for a business to improve its ROI because this allows it to quickly expand its customer base at a low cost.
+Generally, noncompeting businesses choose to work together to mitigate risks, such as expanding marketing efforts in unfamiliar territory, which can be a costly endeavor with no guarantee of success.
+In this scenario, working with a strategic marketing partner is a great way for a business to improve its return on investment by quickly expanding its customer base at a low cost.

 A strategic partnership is also sometimes referred to as co-branding.
 It allows businesses to share information, services and other resources they may not otherwise have access to.
 Each business is then able to grow at reduced costs.